At-Your-Service Ventures That Utilize Your Unique Skills and Interests

 3. Customer Service Representative (Independent)

-With the recession forcing staff layoffs, many companies seek independent customer service representatives for virtual assistant duties, marketing, and other business support tasks and services for short or long-term projects.
+Many companies seek independent customer service representatives for virtual assistant duties, marketing, and other business support tasks and services for short or long-term projects.
 A dedicated (and quiet) workspace, a phone ground line, and fast Internet connection are essential for your home operations.

 Success Tips: Experience and-or a degree in the related customer-related business tasks you will be performing will give you an edge over your competition.
 Join a local business owners’ organization for networking, leads, and referrals.